 \section{Transition to turbulence}

-We consider so-called K-type transition where a laminar baseflow as described by Schlatter et al.~ \cite{schlatter_2005, schlatter_stolz_kleiser_2006} is perturbed by one 2D and two oblique 3D Tollmien--Schlichting (TS) waves with amplitudes of $3\%$ and $0.1\%$ respectively (based on the laminar centerline velocity), all of which are individually stable.
-K-type (Klebanoff) transition refers to the instability being of fundamental type, \emph{i.e.}\ the streamwise wavenumber of the primary and secondary instability are the same.
+We consider the so-called K-type transition where a laminar baseflow, as described by Schlatter et al.~ \cite{schlatter_2005, schlatter_stolz_kleiser_2006}, is perturbed by one 2D and two oblique 3D Tollmien--Schlichting (TS) waves with amplitudes of $3\%$ and $0.1\%$ respectively (based on the laminar centerline velocity), all of which are individually stable.
+K-type (Klebanoff) transition refers to the instability being of fundamental type, \emph{i.e.}\ the streamwise wavenumbers of the primary and secondary instability are the same.
 The eigenvectors for the initial condition were computed using a Jupyter notebook \cite{schlatter_jupyter} and superposed on top of the parabolic laminar Poiseuille flow.
 The Reynolds number is $Re_b=3333$ based on the constant bulk velocity, which corresponds to $Re_{cl}=5000$ based on the centerline velocity $U_{cl}$ of the initial parabolic velocity profile and the channel half-height $h$.
 The domain size is $5.61\delta \times 2.99\delta \times 2\delta$, adjusted to fit the chosen TS waves with $\alpha_0=1.12$ and $\beta_0=2.1$ as the streamwise and spanwise fundamental wavenumbers.
-For the compressible codes, instead of fixed mass flux, a constant pressure gradient forcing is applied in the streamwise direction to drive the flow.
-This would lead to a lower turbulent Reynolds number, but the initial growth of perturbations are only marginally affected.
-Thus, in all cases, a matching bulk Reynolds number of $Re_b=3333$ is maintained before turbulent breakdown.
+For the compressible codes, instead of a fixed mass flux, a constant pressure gradient forcing is applied in the streamwise direction to drive the flow.
+This would lead to a lower turbulent Reynolds number, but the initial growth of perturbations is only marginally affected.
+Thus, in all cases, a matching bulk Reynolds number of $Re_b=3333$ is maintained prior to turbulent breakdown.

 We first focus on the expected behavior during transition, as illustrated in Figure \ref{fig:simsonTS}.
 Panel a) shows the evolution of the two-dimensional (spanwise) modes $|\hat{u}(\alpha,\beta=0)|$, for integer $\alpha=0, 1, \ldots$.
 It is always the maximum absolute value of the mode over the channel shown.
-It is clear that the mean-flow modes $\alpha=0$ and $\beta=0$ is only changing at $t>150h/U_{cl}$ corresponding to the establishment of the turbulent profile with a lower centerline component.
-The only other non-zero mode at $t=0$ is the 2D TS wave with $3\%$ energy.
+The mean-flow modes $\alpha=0$ and $\beta=0$ are only changing at $t>150h/U_{cl}$, corresponding to the establishment of the turbulent profile with a lower centerline component.
+The only other non-zero mode at $t=0$ is the 2D TS wave, which has $3\%$ energy.
 However, due to the nonlinearity of the flow and the triadic interactions, the flow quickly establishes a saturated 2D TS wave, with higher and higher 2D modes being energized, with a weak temporal decay.